paul-jm/Bike_Sharing_with_Dask/README.md

 =========================================

 The task at hand is to update the Bike Sharing analysis by using Dask data structures and ecosystem instead of plain pandas.
+The script will be drafted in python 3.
+The coding style is PEP8 compliant.

+The dependencies are the following:

+sklearn >= 0.0
+statsmodels >= 0.9.0
+dask >= 1.2.2
+dask-ml >= 0.12.0
+numpy >= 1.16.2

 =========================================
 Background